 We also need a service that provides high availability and scalability.
 This essentially means that we need to be able to support the growing disk space needs as more customers manage more data, and we need to be able to support the growing number of requests that will result from that.

-For the disk space, the subjects we will need to resolve are the following:
+For the disk space, the topics we needed to resolve are the following:

 How the disks are managed, how they are backed up etc. => This is part of the ‘service definition’ (poddef) for the service.
 This includes backup/restore capabilities, plus systems for monitoring and reporting issues.

-How additional disk space is provisioned and increased over time => Additional Volumes can be added, but only a certain number.
+How additional disk space is provisioned and increased over time => Additional Volumes can be added, but only a certain number, as describe earlier.
 The additional volumes are accounted for in the addressing scheme identified previously.
 The fact that there is a physical limit to the total disk space available is something that will continue to be discussed at the service definition level: Resolution for this will require a future extension to the service capabilities.
+Either by the addition of more “Filer” VMs, or by implementing some other completely scalable storage mechanism.

 How the repositories are partitioned amongst the disks, allowing for the need to partition data from different tenants => This is covered in the section on physical storage paths described above